context-labs/inference-samples/webhook-example/README.md

 3. **Configure the webhook** in your [inference.net dashboard](https://inference.net):
    - Add your ngrok URL + `/webhook` (e.g., `https://abc123.ngrok.io/webhook`)
    - Copy the webhook ID and add it to your `.env` file as `INFERENCE_WEBHOOK_ID`
-   - Now if you test your webhook, you should get a Test Successful Response.
+   - Now if you test your webhook, you should get a Test Successful response.

 ![Webhook Dashboard](dashboard-webhook.png)